jessepav/lacygoill-wiki-backup/tmux/option.md

     $ tmux -Lx -f =(echo 'set -gp allow-rename on') no current pane~
     $ tmux show -gw allow-rename \; show -w allow-rename \; show -p allow-rename off~
     ''~
     ''~

+The first command seems to show that `set -gp` was processed like `set -p`.
+This is confirmed by  the second command which shows that  the `set -gp` command had no effect, since 'allow-rename' has not the value 'on', no matter the scope.

 Possible rationale: